tharunjakkam939/assignment-tharun/README.md

 - every exploratory or intermediate CSV table produced during development;
 - large trained `.keras` and `.joblib` model binaries.

-These files are not required to verify the submitted report because the notebook downloads the public data, rebuilds the processed datasets, retrains the models and regenerates the intermediate tables and model files.
+These files are not required to inspect the submitted findings because the notebook contains the complete code needed to download the public data, rebuild the processed datasets, retrain the models and regenerate the intermediate tables and model files.
 Excluding large generated artifacts keeps the repository reviewable and avoids unnecessary duplication.
 The final figures and numerical results cited in the report are included.

 For archival use, large generated outputs may be attached separately as a GitHub Release or supplementary submission without changing the repository code.